mucherino/teaching/README.md

 and exercises for the main courses I'm currently teaching at University of Rennes, Rennes, France.

+The material for new lectures is generally added to the repository a few days before the lectures take place.
+It is often the case that typos (or even more important mistakes) are discovered during the lectures (by myself, or by my students): these are then corrected in subsequently commits on the repository.

 ## Lectures by topic

 * [Low-level programming](./lowlevel/README.md);